3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d05/instructor_notes/angular-ui-router.md

 ### Objectives
 - Configure ui-router
 - Distinguish between backend routing and front end routing
-- Render "views", called partials or templates, using srefs to ui-view
+- Render "views", called partials or templates, using ui-srefs to ui-view
+- Describe the complications of state management

 ### Preparation